 The consolidation of preventative and protective processes

-Companies have always required solutions that provide the highest levels of security possible without impacting productivity.
+Companies have always required solutions that provide the highest levels of network security possible without impacting productivity.
 The convergence of networking and security in the cloud is doubling down on the proposition to provide much higher levels of data protection using an unobstructive model.

 The consolidation of networking and security instead of managing multiple point products will reduce complexity and improve workplace outcomes.
-For one, time management will be optimized through reduced training and switching from the sequential to concurrent running of processes.
+For one, time management will be optimised through reduced training and switching from the sequential to concurrent running of processes.
 Additionally, costs will be cut significantly, both from a capital and operational perspective, as a result of fewer solutions to purchase and maintain.

 Looking forward in network security

-As the above technology shifts in network security become increasingly pervasive in global enterprise operations, it is expected that instances of successful internal and external security attacks will begin to stabilize.
+As the above technology shifts in network security become increasingly pervasive in global enterprise operations, it is expected that instances of successful internal and external security attacks will begin to stabilise.
 Networking and security professionals now have these insights to guide them as they address these challenges impacting businesses today.